JoannafKonik/challenge_portfolio_Joanna/README.md

 ### Kto ma być użytkownikiem końcowym aplikacji?
 FOCUSLY APP is dedicated for people of all ages.
 It also includes practices dedicated to children.

-APP can be useful for people which searching life balance and looking for information how live and eat healthy.
+APP can be useful for people who are searching for life balance and looking for information on how to live and eat healthy.

-FOCUSLY is dedicated for music lover too because it contents sounds of nature playlists.
+FOCUSLY is dedicated for music lovers too because it contents sounds of nature playlists.
 ### Czy według Ciebie aplikacja jest user friendly?
 On many levels, the FOCUSLY APP is user friendly.
 Being able to use it as a guest is a very good solution.
 “Practice reminder” option is very useful and it is not pushing too much.